-To validate the design of our digger, we place the digger within a layer of densely-packed granular particles of area packing density close to $\phi_{c}$ and $L/d \approx \mathcal{O}(10)$, as shown schematically in Fig. \ref{fig:setup}.
-The digger can only move along a flat surface and is not allowed to climb over the bed granular particles.
+We place the digger in a layer of densely-packed granular particles of area packing density close to $\phi_{c}$ and $L/d \approx \mathcal{O}(10)$, as shown schematically in Fig. \ref{fig:setup}.
+The digger can only move along a flat surface and is not allowed to climb over the bed of granular particles.
 In other words, the current test environment contains no freely moving boundary surface and therefore is harder for the digger to move around, unlike our previous work \cite{gao19}.
-Specifically, we prepared a simple two-dimensional test bed, a container that measures $37\ \mathrm{cm}$ ($W_c$) in width, $54\ \mathrm{cm}$ ($L_c$) in length, and $3\ \mathrm{cm}$ ($H_c$) in height and accommodates a layer of $N$ densely-packed granular particles and our digger.
+Specifically, we prepared a simple two-dimensional test bed, a wood container with an aluminum base that measures $37\ \mathrm{cm}$ ($W_c$) in width, $54\ \mathrm{cm}$ ($L_c$) in length, and $3\ \mathrm{cm}$ ($H_c$) in height and accommodates a layer of $N$ densely-packed granular particles and our digger.
+For each experiment, we manually fill an empty container with the desired amount of granular particles and shake the whole container for $10$ seconds at a frequency $f \approx 80$ Hz and a dimensionless acceleration $\Gamma \approx 7.66 \pm 0.19$ using a vibrator with an input power of $650\ \mathrm{W}$.
 The positions $(x,y)$ of the digger are captured over time by a digital camera from atop of the container to evaluate the digger's mobility.

 To test the effect of particle shape on the performance of the digger, we use two kinds of bidisperse granular particles: simple-shaped wood cylinders and irregular-shaped granite gravels, both satisfying an $L/d \approx \mathcal{O}(10)$ with $L=D_d$ and $d=d_S$, the diameter of small particles.
-Since the digger exhibits only the in-plane movement, we use the 2D area packing density $\phi_{2D}$ to quantify the compactness of granular particles.
+Since the digger exhibits only in-plane movement, we use the 2D area packing density $\phi_{2D}$ to quantify the compactness of granular particles.
 For a system containing $N$ cylinders of diameter $d_i$ and base area $a_i=\pi {{({d_i}/2)}^2}$, $\phi_{2D}$ is defined as